girgismicheal/Customer-Churn-Classification-using-R/README.md

 Dropout = .4  | 0.7735
 Dropout = .7  | 0.7605

-- Increasing the dropout reducing the model accuracy.
+- Increasing the dropout reduces the model accuracy.
-From the above results we can conclude increasing the dropout rate has the following effects:
+From the above results, we can conclude increasing the dropout rate has the following effects:
-  - Makes the training process more stable and reducing the oscillations
+  - Makes the training process more stable and reduces the oscillations
-  - Reduce the over fitting
+  - Reduce the overfitting
-  - High drop rate may cause reduce in the overall accuracies
+  - High drop rate may cause reduction in the overall accuracies

-### Comparing the Models performance:
+## Comparing the Models Performance:

 Criteria / Model	  | Decision tree | 	XGBoost | 	Neural networks	 |  Best 	  | Worst
 :------------:|:-------------:|:--------:|:-----------------:|:--------:|:-------------------:|